Guidance for twisted particle filter: a continuous-time perspective: Twisted-Path Particle Filter (TPPF)

 and

 \end{proposition}

 \begin{remark} After a change of measure, it is easy to see that $J(\varphi)$ or $\DKL(P^{\varphi}\|P^{\varphi^{*}})$ has an alternative expression:

-This expression is in particularly useful in the cases where sampling from the original transition $\hat{P}(x_{k-1},x_k)$ is much easier than sampling from the twisted transition $\hat{P}_k^{\varphi}(x_{k-1},x_k)$.
-For instance, if $\varphi$ is parameterized by some neural network, basic sampling methods like rejecting sampler (proposed in \cite{bon2022monte} for the twisted particle filter) would not be so efficient, suffering from low, unstable acceptance rate.
+This expression is particularly useful in cases where sampling from the original transition $\hat{P}(x_{k-1},x_k)$ is much easier than sampling from the twisted transition $\hat{P}_k^{\varphi}(x_{k-1},x_k)$.
+For instance, if $\varphi$ is parameterized by some neural network, basic sampling methods like rejection sampling (proposed in \cite{bon2022monte} for the twisted particle filter) would not be so efficient, suffering from a low, unstable acceptance rate.
 Moreover, it is natural to doubt whether the Monte Carlo approximation for the loss (and its gradient) would deteriorate after a change of measure.
-So far we have got no theoretical guarantee for this, but empirically, the experiments show that \eqref{eq:untwisted} can approximate the loss well. \end{remark}
+So far we have no theoretical guarantee for this, but empirically, the experiments show that \eqref{eq:untwisted} can approximate the loss well. \end{remark}

 Guided by various variational-based methods in continuous-time setting (discussed in Section \ref{sec:motivation}), we can also consider different loss functions other than $J(\varphi)$ or $\DKL(P^{\varphi}\|P^{\varphi^{*}})$.
 Before seeking blindly for other possible choices, let us first study the relationship between the relative variance and KL-divergence, since our final goal of approximating the optimal twisting function is just to reduce the variance.
-In fact, using a generalized Jensen's inequality, we are able to derive the following: \begin{proposition} Given some function $W(\cdot): \Omega \rightarrow \mathbb{R}$ and probability measures $\nu$, $\tilde{\nu}$ on $\Omega$ which are absolutely continuous with each other, define
+In fact, using a generalized Jensen's inequality, we are able to derive the following: \begin{proposition} Given some function $W(\cdot): \Omega \rightarrow \mathbb{R}$ and probability measures $P$, $Q$ on $\Omega$ which are absolutely continuous with each other, define